intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 RSWG should also send notices to other communities that may be interested in or impacted by a proposal as they see fit, following policies for those fora as appropriate.
-Notices are also to be made available and archived on the rfc-editor.org web site, and other communication channels can be established for notices (e.g., using an RSS feed, social media).
+Notices are also to be made available and archived on the rfc-editor.org website, and other communication channels can be established for notices (e.g., using an RSS feed, social media).

 A comment period will not last less than two weeks.
-Comments will be publicly archived on the rfc-editor.org web site.
+Comments will be publicly archived on the rfc-editor.org website.

 NOTE: This section is intended to address
 [ISSUE #67](https://github.com/intarchboard/program-rfced-future/issues/67).